Overview

 The NDRI is seeking to undertake research to support improved understanding of the potential impact of decommissioned O&G structures on:

-- Potential impact from decommissioning O&G structures on life in the marine environment; and
+• Potential impact of decommissioning O&G structures on life in the marine environment.

-These objectives are being pursued through the research program outlined below.
+These objectives are being pursued through the research programs outlined below.

 Research Program 1: Potential impact of decommissioning O&G structures on life in the marine environment